DependableSystemsLab/LLTFI/README.md

   6. Ninja >= 1.10.2
   7. libprotoc >= 3.11.0
   8. Clang v13.0 (commit: 23dd750279c9)
-  9. LLVM v13.0 (commit: 23dd750279c9), built with CMake [Reference](http://llvm.org/docs/CMake.html)
+  9. LLVM v13.0 (commit: 23dd750279c9), built with CMake( [Reference](http://llvm.org/docs/CMake.html)).
 LLVM 13.0 takes a long time to completely build, the following is a short cut to checking out the required LLVM commit, and building only the necessary LLVM targets.
 Also, please download and select Ninja as the build tool.
 		```
 		git clone https://github.com/llvm/llvm-project.git